 CHROME – https://www.google.fr/chrome/browser/desktop/index.html ( set it to default )

 ARDUINO.exe – https://www.arduino.cc/en/Main/Software

 2/ Set the Port com of your Arduino(s) in device manager to 115200 BAUD.

 3/ Create a new directory [mrl] on root of your disk like this C:\mrl\

-4/ Download Myrobotlab : myrobotlab.jar and extract it like this in your C:\mrl\
+4/ Download Myrobotlab : myrobotlab.zip and extract it like this in your C:\mrl\

-5/Double click myrobotlab.jar and wait for MRL to launch your browser.
-For Mac and Linux users, Open your terminal, set the path to your directory which contains the .jar file and run this line: java -jar myrobotlab.jar
+5/Double click myrobotlab.bat and wait for MRL to install and launch your Chrome browser.
+For Mac and Linux users, Open your terminal, set the path to your directory which contains the myrobotlab.sh file and run this line: ./myrobotlab.sh (more info)

-Go in Runtime tab and click install all services.
-This is going to take a while, you can see the status of the installation.
+This is going to take a while, you can see the status of the installation in the command prompt.

 7/InMoov2 will load components, then the InMoov2 window should open.
 You can select each skeleton to configure them or launch the preset script to test the Virtual InMoov potential at once.